Allanper/Allanper/README.md

                                        "Technology, environment, and humanity together."

+🚀 Constantly Evolving | Open to New Challenges | Exploring New Paths

-I seek to evolve in my professional career, always opening new paths for new projects.
-I am constantly studying new concepts and technologies in different areas of technology.
+I aim to evolve in my professional career, always opening new paths for fresh projects.
+Continuously studying novel concepts and technologies across diverse areas of technology.

-Areas of research interest:

--Nanotechnology
--Blockchain
--Artificial intelligence
--Software development
+Research Interest Areas:

+- Nanotechnology
+- Blockchain
+- Artificial Intelligence
+- Software Development
--Intersection of law and psychology in technology"
+- Intersection of Law and Psychology in Technology
 </p>

 <p align="center">